Always being 'on'

-It's a fact that we're never 'off' when
+It's a fact that we're never 'off'

-on a diplomatic posting.
+when on a diplomatic posting.

-This is very damaging.
+This is very damaging to your health

 As the aircraft turns on to a runway and powers up for takeoff, I reflect on the craziness of the last few weeks; saying good bye to friends and family, the weeks of organising everything associated with moving our lives to another country, and my pre-posting training and briefings.
 It's all done now.
 There's nothing to do but to sit and let the plane do its thing.